sawellons/NDpredict/doc.md

 - volume : The volume of the sample at zf in units of Mpc^3.
 This may either be a constant value or an array with the same dimensions as M_sample to allow for an effective volume which is a function of stellar mass.
 - Nfunc : (Optional) Function which evolves number density to another redshift.
 Must take arguments (N0, z0, zf), defaults to evolvingN.
 - sigmafunc : (Optional) Function which predicts the width of the number density distribution at another redshift.
 Must take arguments (N0, z0, zf), defaults to sigmaN.
-- MtoN : (Optional) Function which converts from mass to number density.
-Must take arguments (N0, z0, zf), defaults to getnum_zfourge.
+- massfunc : (Optional) Keyword for mass function used to convert from mass to number density.
+Currently available keywords include ['illustris', 'zfourge', 'muzzin', 'ilbert', 'liwhite'].
+Defaults to 'zfourge'.

 **Returns**
 - Array of progenitor probabilities, the same dimension as M_sample